Russlewisbo/markdown-cv/index.md

 - __Echinocandin dosing, can we do better?__
 <br> 9th Trends in Medical Mycology Nice, France
 - __How will targeted therapies in hematological disease change the management of fungal infections?__
-<br> 55th Annual British Society Medical Mycology Meeting, Sheffield, UK
+<br> 55th Annual British Society Medical Mycology Meeting, Sheffield, United Kingdom

 `2018`<br>
 - __How to manage antimicrobial pharmacokinetic variability in the critically-ill patient__